-Any change to a Rate Limiting rule will clear existing blocks triggered by that rule: clients that were previously blocked will be able to send new requests until they hit the rule threshold again.
-Because of this, care should be taken when editing rules used for DDoS mitigation if an attack is ongoing, as editing a rule that blocked malicious clients in the past will remove those blocks.
+Any change to a rate limiting rule will clear blocks previously triggered by that rule.
+That is, clients that had been blocked will be able to send new requests until they hit the rule threshold again.
+Because of this, exercise care when editing rules used for DDoS mitigation if an attack is ongoing.

 If you need to set a lower threshold:

 - Leave existing rules in place and ad a new rule with the lower threshold.

 - Once this new rule is in place, wait for existing blocks from the old rule to expire (i.e. wait for the mitigation length of the old rule) and then delete the old rule.